Takuma-AI/openai-images-mcp/README.md

 ### 1. generate_image

-Generates an image using DALL-E 3 and returns a temporary URL.
+Generates an image using OpenAI's models and returns a temporary URL.

 **Parameters:**
 - `prompt` (required): Text description of the image (max 4000 characters)